 Becoming more conscious

 To become more conscious means to become more conceptually aware.
 There is no other route to knowledge.
 Knowledge is the correct identification of some aspect of reality in conceptual form.
 Our ability to conceptualise and see ever-greater patterns, in reality, is unlimited and it enables us to gain potentially vast knowledge both from our own experience and from others before us.

 There is so much disinformation out there in the world and much of it is deeply entrenched in the minds of the masses.
 For example, the anti-capitalists and those who espouse collectivism and socialism.
-These are the enemy of freedom.
+These ideas are the enemies of freedom.

-Philosophy is the subject area that deserves specific attention if we are to ensure that we are thinking independently and in accordance with reality.
-But there are many different philosophical schools of thought, and many of them are duff steers.
-We need a philosophy that is true, one that guides us correctly to identify reality.
+Philosophy is the subject area that deserves specific attention because it is fundamental.
+It is the mother of all sciences that we must rediscover if we are to ensure that we are thinking independently and in accordance with reality.
+There are many different philosophical schools of thought, and many of them are duff steers by design.
+No other area of knowledge is so important and therefore so afflicted by sophistry, propaganda and outright nonsense.
+We all need a philosophy that is true, one that guides us correctly to identify reality.
 That philosophy is objectivism.

 Once we are thinking independently and we have achieved intellectual sovereignty, we are up-and-running as fully functional human beings.
 This may seem harsh to all those who are not so.
 But you cannot claim to be a fully functional human being if you are not independently using your rational faculty and your thinking mind.

 Feel free to join in the conversation and leave a comment below.

 I don’t agree with the section “matrox nonsense”.
 I think that the claims stated in this section are legitimate and deserve further discussion.